microsoft/build25-LAB309/Lab-Instructions/getting-started.md

     # Run the app
     python app.py
     ```
-    Congratulation!
+    Congratulations!
 You now have your app running locally.

-None of the button woroks.
-That's expected.
+    Note: None of the buttons work, but that's expected at this point.
+We're going to fix those in the exercises.

+    Press `ctrl+c` in the Terminal to stop the app.

     ![Screenshot](/Lab-Instructions/Images/app-image.png)